jpmorris33/ire/README.md

 ## SDL2 backend TODOs:
 * Key debouncing is still erratic and sometimes eats keypresses
 * Text input is kludgy and assumes a US/UK keyboard, ideally needs a rewrite
-* Text input is glitchy for uppercase characters, rewrite should fix this

 ## Gameplay TODOs:
 * Make combat system suck less